Bering/TetriNET-RL/README.md

 Yet another clone of TetriNET, the 1997 Tetris game by St0rmcat, written in Unity

 ## Status
-Barely getting started!
+Alpha.
+Not playable.
+Ugly main menu that scales badly (very very badly).
+Solo mode only shows random blocks falling without interaction.

 ## Features
 * Cross-platform (Android.
 WebGL, Linux, Mac, Windows, maybe more)
-* Join or Host (no dedicated server yet, but I'd really like to make a dedicated Linux server)
+* Solo, Join or Host (no dedicated server yet, but I'd really like to make a dedicated Linux server)
+* Compatible with the original themes

 ## TODO
 * Main menu (SOLO, IP Address edit field and JOIN button, HOST button, Toggle Sound, Toggle Music)